codeAligned/tjioi/registration.md

 # Registration process

 As of Monday, January 30, 2017, registration for TJ IOI 2017 is now open!
-We can't wait to see you at the competition.
 Please register as soon as possible, so that we can guarantee your team a spot.
+We hope you can come!

 Note that we can only guarantee spots for the first two teams per school, and the first 27 teams overall.
+For more details on registration limitations, see [the FAQ]({{ '/faq' | relative_url }}).

 We will only reserve a spot once you complete Part 1 below.
 Any teams without a reserved spot will be placed on the waitlist.